Rhode Island EITC #

 Each hospital in Rhode Island has a “charity care program.”
 The hospital may cover all or part of the bill for uninsured, low-income Rhode Islanders who couldn’t afford to pay.

-Full coverage is limited to patients whose income is up to 200% FPL.
-Those with income between 200% and 300% FPL may get discounted hospital care based on a sliding scale.
+Full coverage is limited to patients whose income is up to 200% of the federal poverty level.
+Those with income between 200% and 300% may get discounted hospital care based on a sliding scale.

 There are two (2) free clinics in Rhode Island for uninsured, low-income Rhode Islanders in need of health care.
 Both offer free primary care services and medications and some specialty services to patients with income at or below 200% of the poverty level.